-On this page, you find the summary of the official Indonesian government evaluation of the Safe Water Gardens (SWG).
+On this page you will find the summary of the official evaluation of the Safe Water Gardens (SWG) by the Indonesian government.

 The evaluation was conducted in Dec 2019 by the Indonesian national agency vested with the authority to set and review national sanitation standards:

 Puskim PU – Pusat Litbang Perumahan dan Permukiman, Bandung (Research Centre for Human Settlements, Ministry of Public Works)